Tropical adic spaces I: The continuous spectrum of a topological semiring: Preliminaries

 \section{Preliminaries}

 \begin{definition} By a {\it semiring} $R$ we mean a commutative semiring with multiplicative unit.
 That is, $R$ is a set which is a commutative monoid with respect to each of two binary operations: an addition operation $+_R$, whose identity is denoted $0_R$, and a multiplication operation $\cdot_R$, whose identity is denoted $1_R$.
 Furthermore, we require that $0_R\neq1_R$, $0_R$ is multiplicatively absorbing, and multiplication distributes over addition.
-We omit the subscripts from the operations whenever this will not cause ambiguity.
-A {\it semifield} is a semiring in which all nonzero elements have a multiplicative inverse. \end{definition}
+We omit the subscripts from the operations whenever this will not cause ambiguity. \end{definition}